-The vSrcNew and vSrcValid limits apply to VBUS Source output voltage after the voltage transition is complete (i.e. after tSrcReady) as follows.
+The vSrcNew and vSrcValid limits apply to $V{BUS}$ Source output voltage after the voltage transition is complete (i.e. after tSrcReady) as follows.
 During static load conditions the Source output voltage shall remain within the vSrcNew range.
 The range defined by vSrcNew accounts for DC regulation accuracy, line load regulation and output ripple.
 In response to a transient load event (as described below) the Source output voltage shall not go beyond the range specified by vSrcValid.
 The amount of time the Source output voltage can be in the band between vSrcNew and vSrcValid shall not exceed tSrcTransient.
 Refer to Table 7-22 for the output voltage tolerance specifications.
 Figure 7-6 illustrates the application of these limits.

-Figure 7-6 Application of vSrcNew and vSrcValid limits after tSrcReady tolerance, , shall be measured at the connector receptacle.
-The output tolerance includes load regulation, transient response and output ripple.
+Figure 7-6 Application of vSrcNew and vSrcValid limits after tSrcReady

 The Source output voltage shall be measured at the connector receptacle.
 The stability of the Source shall be tested in 25% load step increments from minimum load to maximum load and also from maximum load to minimum load.
 The transient behavior of the load current is defined in Section 7.2.6.
-The time between each step shouldshall be sufficient to allow for the output voltage to settle in-between load steps.
-The output voltage tolerance does not include undershoot and overshoot that may occur during voltage transitions.
+The time between each step shall be sufficient to allow for the output voltage to settle between load steps.
 In some systems it may be necessary to design the Source to compensate for the voltage drop between the output stage of the power supply electronics and the receptacle contact.
 The determination of when compensation may be necessary is left to the discretion of the implementation.
-Refer to for the output voltage tolerance specifications that shall be used for the Source.

-7.1.10 Charging and Discharging the Bulk Capacitance on $V{\text{BUS}}$
+7.1.10 Charging and Discharging the Bulk Capacitance on VBUS

-The Source shall charge and discharge the bulk capacitance on $V{\text{BUS}}$ whenever the Source voltage is negotiated to a different value.
+The Source shall charge and discharge the bulk capacitance on $V{BUS}$ whenever the Source voltage is negotiated to a different value.
 The charging or discharging occurs during the voltage transition and shall not interfere with the Source's ability to meet tSrcReady.